datacamp-content-public/courses-preparing-for-statistics-interview-questions-in-r-ravshanbek-khodzhimatov/slides/chapter_1_dcd1c564e36d03c46623cade4aaaa5a5.md

 `@script`
 Measurement error is the worst problem you can get - so much depends on the underlying data.

 You can offset all, if you know the error.
+For example, people underreport their savings in surveys.
 But if you don't, then if dependent variable is measured with error, nothing changes - do your regression, just know that variance is larger.

 If explanatory variable is measured with error, and you don't know the offset, then there is nothing you can do.
 You need a good data.